jvns/manage-boosts/README.md

 ### this code is unmaintained

 I made this library just for me to use, it's fulfilled its purpose for me, and I'm not planning to take feature requests or fix bugs.
-You can make PRs / issues if you want but I'll probably ignore them :)
+I would genuinely love to hear about problems (and I might even fix them! who knows!) but I want to be clear that there's a high probability that I will not respond :)

 It's MIT licensed so you can use it however you want.